Did Iran 'confess' to strike on girls' school? Fact-checking claims about US, Israeli attacks

 On social media, some are speculating that the Trump administration's plan for widescale deportations includes a formal arrangement with Home Depot.

-Fact check: Pritzker said Trump 'shut down the SNAP machines' - Fact check: White House says ICE officers have 'federal immunity'
+- Fact check: White House says ICE officers have 'federal immunity'

 - Fact check: Does NC offer the South's lowest teacher pay?